 - Knowledge of when employees take PTO

 - Knowledge of when shifts are not filled on time

 - The impact of holiday and weekends on nursing levels

-- Full visibility of real-time data across departments, facilities, and locations
+- Full visibility of real-time employee scheduling and attendance data across departments, facilities, and locations

 Keep employees in the loop

-Employees who feel they have input into their schedules are likely to be more satisfied employees.
+Workers who feel they have input into their schedules are likely to be more satisfied employees.
 In our mobile society, it makes sense to be able to communicate with employees any time, any place.
-Certain scheduling features can go a long way in improving employee engagement and retention, such as the ability to:
+Employee scheduling features available on a mobile workforce management app can go a long way in improving engagement and retention by letting employees use their mobile device to:

 - Receive automatic alerts when an open shift becomes available.

 - Swap shifts with qualified co-workers on the mobile workforce management app.

 - Submit time-off requests anytime, anywhere on their mobile device.